ManticoreGamesInc/platform-documentation/src/api/damage.md

 # Damage

-To damage a Player, you can simply write e.g.: `whichPlayer:ApplyDamage(Damage.New(10))`.
+To damage a Player, you can simply write for example: `whichPlayer:ApplyDamage(Damage.New(10))`.
 Alternatively, create a Damage object and populate it with all the following properties to get full use out of the system:

 ## Constructors